Apostasy: Apostasy and contemporary criminal law

-Religious views

 Baháʼí Faith

 Both marginal and apostate Baháʼís have existed in the Baháʼí Faith community who are known as nāqeżīn.

 Muslims often regard adherents of the Baháʼí Faith as apostates from Islam, and there have been cases in some Muslim countries where Baháʼís have been harassed and persecuted.

 Christianity

-The Christian understanding of apostasy is "a willful falling away from, or rebellion against, Christian "truth".
-Apostasy is the rejection of Christ by one who has been a Christian ...", though the Reformed Churches teach that biblically this is impossible (perseverance of the saints), in contrast to Lutherans, Catholics, Methodists, Eastern Orthodox, and Oriental Orthodox Christians who teach that salvation can be lost (conditional preservation of the saints).
+The Christian understanding of apostasy is "a willful falling away from, or rebellion against, Christian 'truth.'
+Apostasy is the rejection of Christ by one who has been a Christian ...", but the Reformed Churches teach that, in contrast to the conditional salvation of Lutheran, Roman Catholic, Methodist, Eastern Orthodox, and Oriental Orthodox theology, salvation cannot be lost once accepted (perseverance of the saints).

 "Apostasy is the antonym of conversion; it is deconversion."
 B. J. Oropeza states that apostasy is a "phenomenon that occurs when a religious follower or group of followers turn away from or otherwise repudiate the central beliefs and practices they once embraced in a respective religious community."
 The Ancient Greek noun ἀποστασία apostasia ("rebellion, abandonment, state of apostasy, defection") is found only twice in the New Testament (Acts 21:21; 2 Thessalonians 2:3).
 However, "the concept of apostasy is found throughout Scripture."
 The Dictionary of Biblical Imagery states that "There are at least four distinct images in Scripture of the concept of apostasy.
 All connote an intentional defection from the faith."
 These images are: Rebellion; Turning Away; Falling Away; Adultery.